 Since the 1990s, despite having undergone a slight decline in 2008, the Czech Republic has experienced sustained GDP growth in purchasing power parity, both in general and per capita [4,5].
-GDP at purchasing power parity increased from $351.9 billion in 2015 to $375.9 billion (49th in the world) in 2017 .
-The country’s GDP at purchasing power parity per capita is lower (57th in the world in 2017), but has also been demonstrating positive dynamics: from $33,400 in 2015 to $35,500 in 2017 .
-The level of inflation changed from 0.7% in 2016 to 2.4% in 2017; in terms of this indicator the country was 118th in the world (ranked by levels of inflation, low to high) ; by the level of market value of publicly traded shares in 2016, the country ranked 47th in the world, behind Poland and other EU countries.
-According to The Global Competitiveness Report 2017-2018 presented by the World Economic Forum, the Czech Republic was 31st (out of a total of 137 countries), ahead of a large number of EU countries, including Spain, Italy and Poland.
+GDP at purchasing power parity increased from $351.9 billion in 2015 to $409.9 billion (47th in the world) in 2020 .
+The country’s GDP at purchasing power parity per capita was 46th in the world in 2020, also been demonstrating positive dynamics: from $35,500 in 2017 to $38,300 in 2020 .
+The level of inflation changed from 2.4% in 2017 to 2.8% in 2019; in terms of this indicator the country was 139th in the world (ranked by levels of inflation, low to high) .
+According to The Global Competitiveness Report 2019 presented by the World Economic Forum, the Czech Republic was 32nd (out of a total of 141 countries), ahead of a number of EU countries, including Portugal, Hungary and Poland.
 This rating reflects the effectiveness of the use of the country’s resources for sustainable development.
 In addition to a number of economic indicators, this index also takes into account such variables as education, health, level of innovation, etc.

-In the list of 151 countries that exported high-tech products in 2015-2016, the Czech Republic was 21st, slightly behind Austria.
-According to the Index of Economic Freedom, which is based on freedom of business, freedom from government intervention, property protection, and freedom from corruption, the country was considered “mostly free”, and placed 24th, out of 180 countries.
+In the list of 134 countries that exported high-tech products in 2019-2020, the Czech Republic was 16th, slightly behind the UK.
+According to the Index of Economic Freedom 2021, which is based on freedom of business, freedom from government intervention, property protection, and freedom from corruption, the country was considered “mostly free”, and placed 27th, out of 178 countries.
 In terms of gold reserves and foreign exchange reserves the Czech Republic was 15th in the world.

-According to the indicator for the average GDP growth in percentage over the last 10 years, the country was below the world average – 145th out of 200 countries as of 2017.
-In terms of public debt, calculated as a percentage of the country's GDP, in 2017 the Czech Republic was ranked 50th out of 202 countries considered, next to Denmark and Norway.
+According to the indicator for the average GDP growth in percentage over the last 10 years, the country was below the world average – 133rd out of 206 countries as of 2020.
+In terms of public debt, calculated as a percentage of the country's GDP, in 2017 the Czech Republic was ranked 153rd out of 210 countries considered, slightly behind Denmark and Norway.
 Despite the country's high level of GDP per capita, the latter two indices partially reflect a number of negative trends in the Czech economy, related to a rapidly ageing population, and lack of skilled personnel.